VitorBarbosaDev/VitorsMiniGames/README.md

 - I wanted to re-create battleships
 - I wanted the player to be able to expand or shrink the board
-- I wanted it to have intelligent Ai that
+- I wanted it to have intelligent Ai
 - I wanted to make it easy to understand